 Growing green beans is an easy way to significantly improve your overall health.

-With the abundance of research coming out about how our reliance on animal sources for protein, for example eggs, cheese and red meat, is one of the main causes of cancer, we should all be thinking of alternatives.
+With the abundance of research coming out about how our reliance on animal sources for protein, and especially red meat, is one of the main causes of cancer, we should all be thinking of alternatives.

-Cancer doesn't just happen to other people; it can happen to you and me if we break the rules.
-And that means more legumes in the diet.
+Metastatic disease doesn't just happen to other people; it can happen to you and me if we break the rules; and that means more legumes in the diet.

 research from the Harvard School of Public Health, after following

-nearly 30,000 cancer free men for 15 years, found that healthy men who
+nearly 30,000 cancer free men for 15 years, found that those who

-ate an average of 2.5 eggs plus per week had an 81 percent higher risk of
+ate an average of 2.5 eggs plus per week or more had an 81 percent higher risk of

-developing advanced prostate CA compared with men who ate only a half or less.
+developing advanced prostate disease compared with those who ate only a half or less.

-Now, whilst one could shoot holes in that research, it does make one realise that too much animal protein creates an awesome cancer risk.
+Now, whilst one could shoot holes in that research, it does make one realise that too much animal protein creates an awesome risk of malignancy.

 What's the problem with that research?
 Well, men who eat less than half an egg per week, are likely to be health nuts.
-They are probably also into oats and fish, Boston baked beans and hummus for breakfast for their protein, all four of which give protection against cancer.
+They are probably also into oats and fish, for breakfast for their protein, Boston baked beans and hummus for lunch, and tofu for supper, all five of which give protection against cancer.

-Another interesting thought is whether men who ate fried eggs and bacon were affected in the same way as those who enjoyed eggs Florentine; on a bed of spinach.
+Another interesting thought is whether men who ate them fried with bacon were affected in the same way as those who enjoyed eggs Florentine; on a bed of spinach.

 Growing green beans is essential with all the research about animal protein causing breast and prostate cancer; think legumes, recommends Chiropractic Help.

 Ignore the spinach plant in the foreground below; I left it for seed.
-This is the trellis on which I grew my first crop of pole beans.
+This is the vegetable garden trellis on which I grew my first crop of pole beans.

 The advantage of a movable trellis like this is that you aren't growing your legumes year after year in the same soil; they definitely demand crop rotation.